The NHS in Chelmsford and Mid Essex

 Staffing and Training New Doctors

 Recruitment in Mid Essex has been challenging for many years.
 The impact of this is felt on our local GP services as well as specialist and hospital services.
 There are many reasons for this but it is partly because staff working in London are paid higher salaries.
-There is also no existing Medical School in Essex for our talented young people to train to become doctors local.
+There is also no existing Medical School in Essex for our talented young people to train to become doctors locally.

 Specialist Care Provision